Ex-NBA player Rodman says he will visit North Korea as private citizen

-BEIJING Former National Basketball Association star Dennis Rodman said on Tuesday he was about to visit North Korea as a private citizen.
+BEIJING (Reuters) - Former National Basketball Association star Dennis Rodman said on Tuesday he was about to visit North Korea as a private citizen.

 Rodman met North Korean leader Kim Jong Un on previous trips to Pyongyang.